ian-lastname/ian-lastname.github.io/projects/project-3.md

 # All dates must be YYYY-MM-DD format!
 date: 2014-04-12
 labels:
-  - Lisp
+  - Psychology
-  - GitHub
+  - Model
-summary: A text adventure game I developed for ICS 313.
+summary: A psychology project about the parts of the human brain.
 ---

 <img class="ui image" src="{{ site.baseurl }}/images/cotton-header.png">